Adam-Harris87/regression-project/README.md

 # Project goals

 We will be attempting to improve the tax value predictions for properties that had transactions in 2017.
+We will also be looking to identify some of the drivers of tax value.

 # Project planning